SingeRoi/bookWorm_ms4/README.md

 - view individual titles
 - select the specific title type, genre, via a dropdown.
 - search by title, rating, author, genre
-- review/leave a star rating for a title
+- leave a star rating for a title (if they have purchased it)
 - see the average star rating for a specific product in the detail page
-- approve comments and reviews and edit blog posts if they are the admin superuser
+- edit  posts if they are the admin superuser
 - offer work for epub, translation, perform translation
 - pay for products through Stripe (as this is a fictional site, it only processes test card payments.)
 - use pagination to move through the purchased publications